-At Oakley CE Junior School, our core Christian values of compassion, integrity and forgiveness define our intent for all pupils to demonstrate active kindness and to be guided by a strong moral compass in all that they do.
-In addition to this, the aim of our whole school curriculum is to nurture all pupils to be confident, curious and caring members of the community who explore, aspire and achieve in their learning.
+At Oakley CE Junior School, our core Christian values of courage, respect and grace are at the centre of our learning.
+We want all children who are part of our school to demonstrate active kindness and to be guided by a strong moral compass in all that they do.
+In addition to this, the aim of our whole school curriculum is to have great expectations for all.

-The objective for our disadvantaged pupils in all of this is no different to any other group of pupils.
-However, we understand that we must enable our disadvantaged pupils to achieve these attributes by giving them equitable access to high quality teaching, opportunities, resources and support in school.
+Therefore, our objective for our disadvantaged pupils is no different to any other group of pupils.
+However, we understand that we must enable our disadvantaged pupils to achieve by giving them equitable access to high quality teaching, opportunities, resources and support in school.
 As well as providing these essential tools, we are unfailingly positive and ambitious for all pupils to remove any barriers that could result from low self-esteem or expectations.
+We know it is important to identify what the disadvantaged pupils' barriers are then plan how we can help them to flourish.